-The warrant exercise price was reset to \$3.5 in accordance to with the issuance of common stock in relation to securities purchase agreement on July 2023.
+The warrant exercise price was reset to \$3.5 in accordance with the issuance of common stock in relation to securities purchase agreement in July 2023.
 On May 22, 2024, the exercise price of these warrants was reset to \$0.75 along with the immediate exercise of existing warrants and issuance of the New Warrants.
-As of June 30, 2024, these warrants were fully exercised.
+As of September 30, 2024, these warrants were fully exercised.

 On November 17, 2023, the Company entered another securities purchase agreement with Lind, pursuant to which the Company issued Lind a secured, convertible note (the "2nd Lind Note") in the principal amount of \$1,200,000, for a purchase price of \$1,000,000, that is convertible into shares of the Company's common stock at a conversion price, which shall be the lesser of (i) \$3.50 and (ii) 90% of the average of the three lowest VWAPs during the 20 trading days prior to conversion.
 The 2nd Lind Note shall be due and payable on May 19, 2025 and bear no interest.
 The Company may prepay all, but not less than all, outstanding principal amount prior to the maturity, and Lind shall have the right to convert up to one third of the principal amount when the Company prepays.
 Upon the occurrence of any Event of Default (as defined in the 2nd Lind Note), the Company must pay Lind an amount equal to 120% of the then outstanding principal amount of the Lind Note, in addition to any other remedies under the Note or the other transaction documents.
-Lind also received received a 5-year common stock purchase warrant to purchase up to 1,000,000 shares of the Company's common stock at an initial exercise price of \$2 per share for a period of 5 years.
+Lind also received a 5-year common stock purchase warrant to purchase up to 1,000,000 shares of the Company's common stock at an initial exercise price of \$2 per share for a period of 5 years.
 The warrants were valued using the Black-Scholes model.
 The fair value of the warrants was determined to be \$480,795, which was recorded to debt discount.
-An amendment was filed with the SEC on February 29, 2024 to disclose that due to Nasdaq requirements, the parties entered into an amendment to the Note, pursuant to which the conversion price shall have a floor price of \$1.00 (the "Amendment").
-Additionally, the Amendment amendment requires the Company to make a cash payment to Lind if in connection with a conversion, the conversion price is deemed to be the floor price.
+An amendment was filed with the SEC on February 29, 2024 to disclose that due to Nasdaq requirements, the parties entered into an amendment to the Note, pursuant to which the conversion price shall have a floor price of \$1.00.
+Additionally, the amendment requires the Company to make a cash payment to Lind if in connection with a conversion, the conversion price is deemed to be the floor price.
+On July 12, 2024 and September 11, 2024, Lind converted \$200,000 and \$200,000, respectively, of 2nd Lind Note principal amounts into the Company's common stocks.
+Refer to the common stock issuance details in Note 12, Equity.